Should You Upgrade to the iPhone 14? How It Compares to Older iPhones

 The iPhone X also has a dual-lens camera similar to that of the iPhone XS, meaning it's missing the iPhone 14's camera hardware improvements in addition to Night mode, Deep Fusion and the ability to control depth-of-field and blur levels in Portrait mode.
 Like the iPhone XS, you're only getting a 7-megapixel front camera compared to a 12-megapixel selfie camera on Apple's newer phones.

 The iPhone 14 supports Dolby Atmos and spatial audio playback, while the iPhone X just has stereo playback.
-That's probably not a deal breaker, but might be a big deal if you watch a lot of video on your phone without headphones.
+That's probably not a deal-breaker, but might be crucial if you watch a lot of video on your phone without headphones.

 The bottom line: If you have the iPhone X, it's time to upgrade.
 The iPhone 14 will feel new in just about every way, from the camera to performance, battery life and the way it looks and feels.